tern-tools/tern/docs/adding-to-command-library.md

 For snippets.yml the first key is 'snippets'.
 If you look up tyum > packages in snippets.yml, you should see a list of dictionaries.
-Go ahead and give the required attribute (version, license or src_url) as the next key.
+Go ahead and give the required attribute (version, license or proj_url) as the next key.
 The listing containing the 'invoke' key should look something like this:
 ```
       version: